FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 * What did work well:*

-* I was able to say anything I wanted
+* The tuning section was much better with significantly more realistic functionality on how that interaction would take
+* The overal concept worked well as a guitar teacher.
+The lack of video made users focus on looking and playing guitar and listening for the vocal cues rather than   focusing on a video

 * What didn't work well:*

-*  My voice created echo with the video

-* Because I could freestyle, you didn't see th frustrating momenbts tga twoud be seen with a more autonomous prototype
+* I couldn't see when they were going to start now did I script to include a countdown of when that was happening.
+Would also need to include options like restart, go forward and go back upon further reflection

+* Because I was wizarding live, you didn't see th frustrating moments that would accompany a more autonomous prototype.
+These would likely give valuable insight into where the system needs to be built out further.
+However, by wizarding it live, I was able to see far more of the different options people choose and could get much farther down a theoretical "tree" through this type of prototyping.

 ### What lessons can you take away from the WoZ interactions for designing a more autonomous version of the system?